 Scott Ball / Rivard Report

-The deadliest mass shooting in Texas to date took place in Killeen in October 1991, when George Jo Hennard drove his pickup truck through the front window of a Luby's restaurant.
+The second-deadliest shooting in Texas took place in Killeen in October 1991, when George Jo Hennard drove his pickup truck through the front window of a Luby’s restaurant.
 He shot and killed 23 people and wounded 27 others.
 After refusing to surrender, Hennard engaged in a brief shootout with police and then fatally shot himself.

 In 1979, Ira Attebury opened fire from inside his recreational vehicle during the Battle of Flowers Parade near downtown San Antonio, killing two and injuring 51.
 In 1966, University of Texas at Austin student Charles Whitman ascended the university’s iconic bell tower and opened fire on the campus below.
 Seventeen people, including Whitman, lost their lives on Aug.
 1, 1966; an 18th victim died in 2001 from related injuries and 31 were injured in the massacre.

 Patrick Crusius, 21, of Allen, Texas, a suburb north of Dallas, drove more than 650 miles to El Paso to carry out what police have determined a racially motivated attack, which he outlined in his manifesto.